postmanlabs/postman-code-examples/internal-api-explorer/README.md

 # Internal API Explorer

 This example demonstrates using Postman's MCP Server to explore your company's internal APIs through natural conversation.
-The AI agent searches across workspaces, discovers collections, and helps you understand API ownership and capabilities.
+The README below shows the conversation flow.

+> **Note:** The conversation has been cleaned up for readability.

-## Conversations
+## Conversation

-Below are Q&A exchanges between a human (🧑) and an AI agent (🤖) that uses Postman's MCP tools to search workspaces, inspect collections, and answer questions about internal APIs.
+Below are Q&A exchanges between a human (🧑) and an AI agent (🤖) exploring internal APIs.

 ### 🧑 **Find my company's search API**